 This blog is written by Lee Gale Gruen to help Baby Boomers, seniors, and those contemplating retirement find joy, excitement, and satisfaction in life after they retire.
 Her public lectures on this subject are titled, “Reinventing Yourself in Your Retirement.”
 Her memoir, Adventures with Dad: A Father and Daughter’s Journey Through a Senior Acting Class, is available by clicking on this link: Amazon.com.
 Click here for her website: AdventuresWithDadTheBook.com

 Now, on to my blog:

 Buddhist monks wear soft-colored, lightweight, non-binding garb–so much easier for prayer and deep contemplation.
-Business people arrive at work in suits and ties to affect a persona.
+Business people arrive at work in suits and ties to present a certain persona.
 Many jobs require employees to wear uniforms often with accompanying badges or insignias to establish expectations on the part of both the wearer and the observer.
 When I come home from a taxing day with no plans to go out again, I usually change into my old, comfy robe and slippers.
 Instant calm and tranquility!

 Children know all about this.
 I love to watch my young granddaughters playing dress-up as they dive into a basket of well-worn, “fancy” clothes which they use to concoct outfits for themselves.
 Princess and fairy are the favorites this week.
 They are transformed into the role, staying in character while wearing their costumes.